 The term julep actually derives from the Spanish word "julepe" which means rosewater.
 Initially, it referred to a vehicle used to mask the bitter taste of medicine, for settling stomach aches, and such.

 The American Mint Julep, however, was created in the 18th century.
 The earliest mention is from 1770, printed in the Williamsburg Virginia Gazette.
 In the book Travels of four years and a half in the United States of America during 1798, 1799, 1800, 1801, and 1802 by the Brit John Davis, the Julep is described as "a dram of spirituous liquor that has mint steeped in it, taken by Virginians of a morning."

 But all these early mentions and signs of popularity are nothing compared to what the Kentucky Derby did for the drink.
-Since 1938 Churchill Downs -the horse racing complex where the Derby takes place- promoted the Mint Julep during the Kentucky Derby.
-And each year, they served more than 120,000 drinks in special collectible glasses.
+Since 1938 Churchill Downs -the horse racing complex where the Derby takes place- has been promoting the Mint Julep during the Kentucky Derby.
+And each year, they served more than 120,000 drinks in special collectible cups.

 The Julep Cup

-The Mint Julep traditionally got served in a Julep cup.
+The Mint Julep traditionally is served in a Julep cup.
 This iconic vessel instantly revealed the kind of drink one receives.
 These Mint Julep cups are produced in Kentucky and come into use when serving the drink at the Kentucky Derby.

 Older than the Kentucky Derby itself, the Mint Julep cup is a handmade cup crafted of sterling silver from the early 1800s.
 The iconic and sleek design is accredited to early silversmiths Asa Blanchard of Lexington and William & Archibald Cooper of Louisville.
 There are two typical styles of these cups.
 One type has a beaded rim, the other sports a banded rim.

 - 1 Jigger